stoncle/CHQPullToRefresh/README.md

     // append data to data source, insert new cells at the end of table view
     // call [tableView.infiniteScrollingView stopAnimating] when done
     }];
+###Adding infinite scrolling with a Theme
+    [collectionView addInfiniteScrollingWithActionHandler:^{
+        // prepend data to dataSource, insert cells at top of table view
+        // call [collectionView.infiniteScrollingView stopAnimating] when done
+    } WithCurrentTheme:CHQInfiniteScrollingThemeDefault];
 ###Adding Infinite Scrolling with a gif picture
     [_collectionView addInfiniteScrollingWithActionHandler:^{
         // append data to data source, insert new cells at the end of table view